SWRPG-Capstone/SWRPG-FE/README.md

 ![swrpgc banner](https://user-images.githubusercontent.com/17935770/131261369-477cff64-39e5-462a-81bf-3f55944e512e.png)

-This application acts as a companion for the D&D game: **Star Wars: Edge of the Empire**.
+This application acts as a companion for the tabletop rpg game: **Star Wars: Edge of the Empire**.
 The companion app allows you to keep track of and store your in-game characters.
 You may also connect and communicate with your friends and party up so that everyone can witness the dice rolls that will unfold the story in their legendary campaign.

 ![feaures](https://user-images.githubusercontent.com/17935770/131262008-e0fb73fa-3967-41bb-852d-6fd1f71b45a7.png)

- - User can register an account
  - User may create a new character that contains their information, characteristics, features
+ - Dice rolls can be be configured with actual dice animation
  - All of your characters can be seen in one place
- - Dice rolls can be be configured with actual dice animation
- - User and friends can see a live dice log and the dice rolls
- - Friendlists where you can see if they are online and are able to chat with
- - Make a party with all of your friends

 ![Installation](https://user-images.githubusercontent.com/17935770/131262041-39ba027b-0d4e-44a6-b599-8f1543ae5c6c.png)Clone the project and install dependencies